 Who Can Use AePS?

-If you possess an Aadhar card and your Aadhar number is linked to your bank account, you are eligible to transact using the AePS.
-As mentioned above, one of the major reasons behind developing this system was to encourage customers to use their Aadhar card not just for identification purposes but also to conduct banking transactions without having to carry several bank documents.
+If you possess an Aadhaar card and your Aadhaar number is linked to your bank account, you are eligible to transact using the AePS.
+As mentioned above, one of the major reasons behind developing this system was to encourage customers to use their Aadhaar card not just for identification purposes but also to conduct banking transactions without having to carry several bank documents.
 In addition to transactions, customers can also avail an array of different banking services with just one card.

-Here is a list pre-requisites that customers must fulfill to complete an Aadhar based transactions.
+Here is a list pre-requisites that customers must fulfill to complete an Aadhaar based transactions.

 Aadhaar Requirement: The user must possess a valid Aadhaar number.